 Did you know that a mother’s gum disease can cause babies to be born prematurely, and weighing less than they should?
 A recent study from the University of Alabama shows that women with gum disease are up to seven times more likely to give birth to a premature, low weight baby.

 According to Dr. Michael Williams, DMD, PC, women who have experienced oral disease are more likely to develop gingivitis during pregnancy.
-In addition, it usually develops in the second or third month of pregnancy.
+Besides, it usually develops in the second or third month of pregnancy.
 If you are pregnant and experience the symptoms of gum disease, see your dentist immediately.

 Many people know that diabetes can cause or worsen gum disease.
 When your body is unable to digest sugars, it can cause many different oral problems.
-But did you know that, in addition, gum disease can raise the level of sugar in your blood?
+But did you know that gum disease can also raise the level of sugar in your blood?
 It’s true.

 Gum disease is easy to prevent, and it’s treatable.
 Protect your health.
 See your dentist regularly.